Adaptive variational quantum minimally entangled typical thermal states for finite temperature simulations: Introduction

 In this work, we use AVQITE to perform imaginary time evolution in an adaptive variational quantum minimally entangled typical thermal states (AVQMETTS) algorithm.
 The AVQMETTS approach leverages the shallow circuits produced by AVQITE and is thus promising for application on NISQ hardware.
 As a first step, we here perform benchmark calculations on statevector simulators and show that AVQMETTS calculations can yield accurate thermal expectation values, for example, the thermal energy.
 We investigate thermal properties of the transverse-field Ising model (TFIM) and the mixed-field Ising model (MFIM) with up to $20$ sites in one-dimensional (1D) and two-dimensional (2D) lattices.
 For 1D models, we observe linear system-size scaling of the circuit complexity as characterized by the number of CNOT gates.
 This agrees with the scaling observed in METTS calculations using MPSs for gapped 1D systems, if the MPS is written as a quantum circuit~\cite{Hastings2007AnAL}.
 For 2D models, we observe that the circuit complexity scales approximately linear for the MFIM and superlinear for the TFIM.
 This implies a potential advantage of AVQMETTS calculations for 2D systems compared to METTS calculations, where the bond dimension of MPSs generally scales exponentially with system size~\cite{Schollwoeck2011TheDR}.
-Finally, we use AVQMETTS to determine several points on the finite temperature phase boundary between ferromagnetic and paramagnetic phases in the 2D TFIM.
+Furthermore, we use AVQMETTS to determine several points on the finite temperature phase boundary between ferromagnetic and paramagnetic phases in the 2D TFIM.
+Finally, we implement noisy AVQMETTS simulations based on a phenomenological noise model as a preliminary investigation of noise effects.

 The remainder of the article is organized as follows: in Sec.~\ref{sec: algorithm}, we describe the AVQMETTS algorithm, and in Sec.~\ref{sec: model} we introduce the TFIM and MFIM together with the operator pool used for AVQMETTS.
 We analyze the performance of the algorithm at a few representative thermal steps in Sec.~\ref{sec: thermal step}, before presenting results for the spin models in 1D in Sec.~\ref{sec: 1d} and 2D in Sec.~\ref{sec: 2d}.
 In Sec.~\ref{sec: phase transistion}, we present results of the Binder cumulant and determine the critical temperature in the TFIM.
+The noisy simulation results are discussed in Sec.~\ref{sec: noise model}.
 Conclusions and outlook are given in Sec.~\ref{sec: conclusion}.